-- When determining if HIV prophylaxis is indicated, it is not appropriate to await assailant testing to make a decision. - Assailant testing can be challenging to arrange and may take a prolonged period of time. - o HIV prophylaxis is only beneficial if started within 72 hours and should be started as close to the time of sexual contact as possible. - Be clear with the family when HIV post-exposure prophylaxis is: - "Medically recommended" due to a clear medical indication VERSUS - o "Offered" without a clear/definitive medical indication - Recommendation for HIV post-exposure prophylaxis should take into consideration the following: - o The likelihood that the source of exposure is infected or contaminated with HIV. - o The likelihood of transmission of HIV as a result of the nature of the exposure. - o The timeframe. - o Possible adverse effects. - o Likelihood of adherence to the medication regimen. - HIV nPEP is "medically recommended" if the sexual assault occurred within 72 hours of presentation to medical care and there is potential for exposure to bodily fluids that may carry the Human Immunodeficiency Virus as described below.
-(Based on CDC HIV nPEP Guidelines, References at https://www.cackentucky.org/medical-resources).
+- When determining if HIV prophylaxis is indicated, it is not appropriate to await assailant testing to make a decision. - Assailant testing can be challenging to arrange and may take a prolonged period of time. - HIV prophylaxis is only beneficial if started within 72 hours and should be started as close to the time of sexual contact as possible. - Be clear with the family when HIV post-exposure prophylaxis is: - "Medically recommended" due to a clear medical indication VERSUS - o "Offered" without a clear/definitive medical indication - Recommendation for HIV post-exposure prophylaxis should take into consideration the following: - $\circ$ The likelihood that the source of exposure is infected or contaminated with HIV. - $\circ$ The likelihood of transmission of HIV as a result of the nature of the exposure. - The timeframe. - Possible adverse effects. - $\circ$ Likelihood of adherence to the medication regimen. - HIV nPEP is "medically recommended" if the sexual assault occurred within 72 hours of presentation to medical care and there is potential for exposure to bodily fluids that may carry the Human Immunodeficiency Virus as described below.
+(Based on CDC HIV nPEP Guidelines, References at http://cackentucky.org/medical).